Anthony-Andrews/Marlin/builds/README.md

 Pre-compilied firmware hex file for current commit.
-Flash '.bin' file, for Arduino Atmel AVR based control board use Xloader.
-Ensure you have a bootloader or are using appropiate flashing tool.
+Put 'firmware.hex' file on printer SD card and turn on to flash.